 (b) that is based on the development of a particular skill or proficiency.

+[Regulation 128 amended in Gazette 14 Aug 2012 p.
+3831.]

 129. Other matters for determining registration or renewal of registration of a school: s.
 159(1)(m)

 For the purposes of section 159(1)(m) the Minister is to take into account the hours of instruction proposed for a school in determining an application for registration, or for renewal of registration, of the school.